Endangered & Threatened Species

 It’s never a short-term process, and it’s one that requires multiple approaches.
 Some examples include:

-Monitoring – directly and through citizen science projects like the Maine Bumblebee Atlas
+Monitoring – directly and through community science projects like the Maine Bumblebee Atlas

 Research – into limiting factors and threats, like how new roads impact turtle mortality

 Interventions – such as the fences we built to give Piping Plover nest sites a better chance